magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 When practising samādhi we fix our attention on the in-breath and out-breath at the nose tip or the upper lip.
-This ‘lifting’ the mind to fix it is called or ‘lifting up’.
-When we have thus ‘lifted’ the mind and are fixed on an object, this is called the contemplation of the breath at the nose tip.
-This quality of will naturally mingle with other mental sensations, and we may think that our mind is not still, that it won’t calm down, but actually this is simply the workings of as it mingles with those sensations.
+This ‘lifting’ the mind to fix it is called *vitakka,* or ‘lifting up’.
+When we have thus ‘lifted’ the mind and are fixed on an object, this is called *vicāra,* the contemplation of the breath at the nose tip.
+This quality of *vicāra* will naturally mingle with other mental sensations, and we may think that our mind is not still, that it won’t calm down, but actually this is simply the workings of *vicāra* as it mingles with those sensations.
 Now if this goes too far in the wrong direction, our mind will lose its collectedness.
-So then we must set up the mind afresh, lifting it up to the object of concentration with .
-As soon as we have thus established our attention takes over, mingling with the various mental sensations.
+So then we must set up the mind afresh, lifting it up to the object of concentration with *vitakka*.
+As soon as we have thus established our attention *vicāra* takes over, mingling with the various mental sensations.

 Now when we see this happening, our lack of understanding may lead us to
 wonder: ‘Why has my mind wandered?
 I wanted it to be still, why isn’t it